NikolaiKhriapov/ski-rental-shop/README.md

 # Booking Management System for Ski Rental Shop

 ### Technologies:
-- Java
+- Java,
-- Spring Framework
+- Spring Framework,
+- PostgreSQL,
+- Maven,
-- PostgreSQL
+- HTML/CSS/Thymeleaf,
-- HTML, Thymeleaf, CSS
+- Git.

 ### Description:
-- Maintenance of database of all equipment and its characteristics;
-- Registration and management of bookings (client, riders, needed equipment, assigned equipment);
-- Support for multiple languages;
-- Support for multiple themes;
-- Types of users: Admin (management of all equipment, bookings, clients, riders, assignment of equipment), Client (management of bookings and riders related to the client).
+Web application for managing bookings at a ski rental shop.
+The application includes a registration and booking management system that handles client and rider information, as well as the required and assigned equipment.
+Support for multiple languages and themes to enhance user experience was implemented.
+Additionally, different user roles are used to ensure security and access control.
+The frontend of the application was created using HTML, Thymeleaf, and CSS.